-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact VIII.
-HAZARDS AND HAZARDOUS MATI ERIALSWou ld the Project: a) Create a significant hazard to the p or the environment through the rou transport, use, or disposal of hazar materials? tine \boxtimes
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Mitigation Measures: None VIII.
+HAZARDS AND HAZARDOUS MATE RIALSWou ld the Project: Create a significant hazard to the proof or the environment through the rout transport, use, or disposal of hazard materials? ine \boxtimes

-The Project site is approximately 1.26 acres of vacant desert land and proposes to construct a medical marijuana facility specifically geared for cultivation.
-Development will consist of a single story building (with mezzanine) totaling approximately 22,218 square feet (SF) in building area.
-Approximately 12,494 SF of total building space will be dedicated to cultivation, 6,690 SF of total building space will be used for cultivation processing, and 1,018 SF will be used for office and administration.
+The Project site is approximately 9.93 acres of vacant desert land and proposes to construct two detached medical marijuana facilities specifically geared for cultivation and processing.
+Development will consist of two, two-story buildings; each building will have 15 suites available for individual sale.
 The Project will not involve the use or storage of hazardous materials other than organic certified fertilizers and California approved natural pesticides and fungicides.
 These materials will be stored and applied according to manufacturer's instructions to mitigate the potential for incidental release of hazardous materials or explosive reactions.